 - 2. "Other electrical machinery" is the weighted sum of "electrical machinery" and "information and communication electronics equipment." - 3.
-2013/Q2 figures are based on the assumption that the production levels in June are the same as those of May.
+2013/Q2 figures are based on the actual production levels in April, and the METI projection of May and June.

 Source: Ministry of Economy, Trade and Industry, "Indices of Industrial Production."